 A study done by researchers at the University of California found that drivers who drank even one glass of wine, one mixed drink or beer, were more likely to get into a crash than sober drivers.

 Though many think nothing of having a drink or two and driving, even buzzed driving can be dangerous.
-According to research of information available through FARS, the Fatality Analysis Reporting System, a BAC of only 0.01% was associated with crashes that were 37% more severe than crashes where the driver had not consumed any alcohol whatsoever.
+According to research of information available through FARS, the Fatality Analysis Reporting System, a BAC of only 0.01% was associated with accidents that were 37% more severe than crashes where the driver had not consumed any alcohol whatsoever.